 The ANP had closed the Duranta Dam tunnel but recognizing us they waved us through and we continued through the tunnel at speed only to have the ANP on the other side of the tunnel wave us right on down the road and into the kill zone.

-We parked the truck in dead space well short of the burning trucks and continued forward on foot.
-The firing was sporadic, just a few incoming rounds cracking well over our heads.
+We saw a string of tracers stitch the road to our front and immediately pulled a hard left into dead space well short of the burning trucks and continued forward on foot.
+The firing was sporadic, just a few incoming rounds cracking well over our heads and we were not sure if it was aimed at us or spill over from the firefight we could hear to our right.
 The villains had a belt fed machinegun (probably a PKM) which fired a few bursts in our direction during the 5 or so minutes it took us to reach the kill zone.
 There was a section (two) of Army OH58D helicopters circling overhead very low as they worked out who was who on the ground.